hknd23/idcempy/README.md

 ```python
 16061.716497590078
 ```

-`split_effects` creates a dataframe with values of the change in predicted probabilities of the outome variable when 'gender_dum' equals 0, and when 'gender_dum' equals 1.
-The box plots below illustrate the change in predicted probablities using the values from the 'ziopc' dataframe.
+**Present AIC results from OP and ZIOP model here and compare ZIOPC to ZIOP and OP**

+`split_effects` creates a dataframe that permits users to obtain and illustrate the marginal effect of the ZIOP(C) model's split-stage covariates on change in the predicted probability that the lowest (zero) category observations are non-inflated (versus inflated).
+In this example, the `split_effects` dataframe provides values of the change in the predicted probability of zero-category observations being non-inflated when the dummy split-stage covariate 'gender_dum' changes from 0 (female) to 1 (male).
+These values are used to illustrate via boxplots the change in the aforementioned predicted probablity (with 95% confidence intervals) when 'gender_dum' changes from 0 to 1.

 ```python
 ziopcgender_split = zmiopc.split_effects(ziopc_tob, 1)